Stop by 110 Bray Hall, call 315-470-6660, or email firstname.lastname@example.org

 Sometimes through the course of a student’s experience, issues arise and it would benefit the student to talk about those concerns with a staff member and explore options and resources that may be of assistance.
 We strongly encourage students to contact us so we can support your success in our community.
 We are also a good place to start if you are unsure where to direct your concern or seek assistance from.

 There are times when emergencies or other significant life situations arise for students.
 These crisis situations may include, but are not limited to: car accidents, the death of a loved one, unexpected hospitalization, mental health crisis, alcohol or other drug abuse, or being close to someone else experiencing difficulty.
-When staff imembers in Student Affairs become aware of critical concerns, we contact students to ensure they are aware of the resources available to them.
-If you or a student you know needs resources or support, please contact the Office of the Dean for Student Affairs.
+When staff members in Student Affairs become aware of critical concerns, we contact students to ensure they are aware of the resources available to them.
+If you or a student you know needs resources or support, please contact the Office of the Dean of Students.

 In the event of a crisis requiring emergency response, please call 911 or the ESF University Police Department at 315-470-6666.
 Your first priority in an emergency situation should be your own safety and security.